ArupDas15/Fundamentals_Of_Deep_Learning/partA/README.md

 arg6 : optimiser : The kind of optimiser algorithm to be used in CNN.
 It is of type optimizer ingerited from tensorflow.keras.optimizers<br />
 arg7 : normalize : A boolean value (`True` or `False`) to denote if batch normalization needs to be performed for the input at every layer.
 If set to true the buold() performs batch normalization.<br />
 arg8 : dropout_rate : The dropout rate signifies the probability of keeping a neuron.
 Hence the probability of dropping a neuron is 1-dropout_rate.<br />
+arg9 : neurons : Denotes the number of neurons in the dense layer.
+Default value set to 1024.<br/>

 The input at every layer is randomly initialised using `xavier normal` initialisation with a seed value 42.<br />
 ## How is the model trained? ##